wp-plugins/dc-woocommerce-multi-vendor/readme.txt

 * Users can register as vendor, and admin approve / disapprove vendors' registration.
 * Vendors can configurte their stores.
 (Add logo, store description, banner.)
-* Vendor commissions are calculated and payment is done automatically.
+* Vendor commissions are calculated in fixed rate or percentage rate and payment is done automatically.
 * Vendors can export order details (all of his/her products' orders / for a particular product) in CSV format.
 * Vendors can add products.
 * Vendors can add coupons for their products.